Soumya0190/Fabflix/README.md

 YouTube Video URL (Project 4) : https://youtu.be/RUuZjOnDiBI

-AWS is pointing to backend
+Adroid is pointing to backend in AWS

 ## Full Text Search on Title
 Created full text indexes on title of movies from moviedb database